-Fortunately for these Habsburgs, most of them were head of another, entirely separate, “empire” – the Holy Roman Empire that persisted more or less from the late 900s to the early 1800s.
+As it turns out, most of those rulers were also head of the Holy Roman Empire that persisted more or less from the late 900s to the early 1800s.
 You may have heard of the very first Holy Roman Emperor, Charlemagne:

-Much of Europe in those days wasn’t made up of large kingdoms.
-Instead you also had myriads of duchies, principalities, free cities etc. etc.
+Much of Europe in those days wasn’t made up of a few large kingdoms; you also had myriads of duchies, principalities, free cities etc. etc.

 The Holy Roman Empire brought together a collection of such entities across a large chunk of today’s central Europe (Germany, Austria, Switzerland and more).